Why the Mega Backdoor Roth Rarely Works

 The mechanics seem simple (this is a very simplified explanation):

-Why would someone do this?
-The mega backdoor Roth not only solves for the income limitations associated with Roth IRA contributions (there are no income restrictions or ceilings for after-tax 401(k) contributions), it also allows you to contribute significantly more than a Roth IRA or even a Roth 401(k).
-Great!
+Why would someone do a mega backdoor Roth?
+The mega backdoor Roth not only solves for the income limitations associated with Roth IRA contributions (there are no income restrictions or income ceilings for after-tax 401(k) contributions), it also allows you to contribute significantly more than a Roth IRA or even a Roth 401(k).

 A major benefit of making after-tax contributions to the 401(k) is that you can contribute more than the “elective deferral” amount that is permitted for pre-tax or Roth contributions inside of a 401(k).

-Under the after-tax umbrella, you can contribute up to $69,000 for 2024 with an extra $7,500 for those ages 50 and older.
+Under the after-tax umbrella, you can contribute up to $72,000 for 2026 with an extra $8,000 for those ages 50–59 or 64 and older (and up to $11,250 for those ages 60–63, thanks to the SECURE 2.0 Act “super catch-up”).
 If you also receive employer matches or made elective pre-tax or Roth deferrals, you will need to subtract those from the overall amount you can contribute after-tax to the 401(k).

 Because the contributions are made on an after-tax basis, you should not owe income taxes on those contributions when you distribute them in the future.
 However, earnings on those after-tax contributions inside of the 401(k) are only tax-deferred, not tax-free.
 The sooner you convert those contributions to the Roth source in the 401(k) or roll them over to a Roth IRA, the more time the earnings will have to compound tax-deferred inside of a Roth vehicle, where distributions in retirement may be tax-free.